 Kevin Gerigk

-More specifically, my PhD research investigates the level of authenticity of listening texts by looking into the representation of active and good listenership realised through the use of a variety of types of response tokens and speaker contributions to the conversation.
+More specifically, my PhD research investigated the level of authenticity of listening texts by looking into the representation of active and good listenership realised through the use of a variety of types of response tokens and speaker contributions to the conversation.
 Using an analytical-descriptive framework, especially conceived for this type of annotation, Quan and Qual methods are combined to investigate the use of response tokens and add-on/completion routines in dependence on specific conversational contexts.
 This will allow me to analyse how turn-management and listenership are represented in listening tasks in EFL materials.

 Besides my interest in research, I have also been a language teacher at different institutions around the world for more than twelve years.
 I have taught in various settings spanning from general adult education to Higher Education (PG level).